 A cold compress may help relax irritated skin.
 If you’re prone to red bumps from ingrown hairs, a warm compress applied to your skin before shaving may help open pores and loosen the hairs.

-Colloidal oatmeal is made by grinding oats into a fine powder.
-Research shows oats contain phenols that have antioxidant and anti-inflammatory properties.
+Colloidal oatmeal is made by grinding oats into a fine powder. shows oats contain phenols that have antioxidant and anti-inflammatory properties.
 Colloidal oatmeal helps soothe, cleanse, and moisturize the skin.
 For razor burn relief, soak in a colloidal oatmeal bath once daily for 10 to 15 minutes.

 Hydrocortisone cream is a topical steroid that’s used to reduce irritation and inflammation.
 Low-strength formulas are available without a prescription.
 Use hydrocortisone cream as directed by the manufacturer or your doctor, usually once or twice daily.
 If you experience any side effects or worsening inflammation, discontinue use.